 Ex.
-The reporting organization has made available to the corporation's external auditor:
+The reporting organization has made available to the external auditor:

-All financial records and related data, summations of meetings, and minute books which contain complete and authentic minutes of all meetings of the management committee and internal audit committee applicable to the period April 1, 2012 to June 10, 2013.
-The most recent meetings of these committees for the said period were held on June 2, 2013 and June 8, 2013 respectively.
+All financial records and related data, summations of meetings, and minute books which contain complete and authentic minutes of all meetings of the management committee and internal audit committee applicable to the period April 1, 2014 to June 11, 2015.
+The most recent meetings of these committees for the said period were held on June 2, 2015 and June 8, 2015 respectively.

-Representation Number 14 (Accounts Receivable)
+Representation Number 13 (Receivables)

-Crown corporations and other reporting entities must maintain accounts receivable records and establish rules and procedures to record an appropriate allowance to reflect amounts where collection is in doubt.
+Crown corporations and other reporting entities must maintain receivable records and establish rules and procedures to record an appropriate allowance to reflect amounts where collection is in doubt.

-Accounts receivable represent valid claims against debtors and exceptions must be disclosed and detailed in this paragraph.
-In addition, an appropriate allowance is recorded to reflect amounts where collection is in doubt and deletions of accounts receivable have been properly authorized.
+Receivables represent valid claims against debtors and exceptions must be disclosed and detailed in this paragraph.
+In addition, an appropriate allowance is recorded to reflect amounts where collection is in doubt and deletions of receivables have been properly authorized.

 Ex.
-Accounts receivable represent valid claims against debtors for transactions arising on or before March 31, 2013 and all uncollectible accounts have been properly disclosed and deletions properly authorized with the exception of the deletion of \$23,432 which was not authorized by a responsible officer.
-The reporting organization has taken appropriate action to collect all monies owing the organization (and Her Majesty in Right of Canada in which latter case, monies collected have been promptly deposited to the credit of the Receiver General for Canada).
+Receivables represent valid claims against debtors for transactions arising on or before March 31, 2015 and have been appropriately reduced to their estimated net realizable value.
+All uncollectible accounts have been properly disclosed and deletions properly authorized with the exception of the deletion of \$23,432 which was not authorized by a responsible officer.
+The reporting organization has taken appropriate action to collect all monies owed to the organization (and Her Majesty in Right of Canada in which latter case, monies collected have been promptly deposited to the credit of the Receiver General for Canada).

-Representation Number 15 (Loans Receivable)
+Representation Number 14 (Loans Receivable)

-- Loans receivable represent valid claims against debtors and these loans are usually subject to the ordinary terms of credit of the reporting organization. - Ex.
-Loans receivable represent bona fide claims against debtors as at March 31, 2013.
+Loans receivable represent valid claims against debtors and these loans are usually subject to the ordinary terms of credit of the reporting organization.

+Ex.
+Loans receivable represent bona fide claims against debtors as at March 31, 2015.
 These loans are subject to the ordinary terms of credit of the reporting organization.
+An allowance for credit losses has been made where appropriate.

-Representation Number 16 (Inventories, Tangible Capital Assets and Prepayments)
+Representation Number 15 (Inventories, Tangible Capital Assets and Prepayments)